- Ph.D. Texas A&M University, 2006

 Figure legend: The effective lymphatic pumping pressure (Peff) is determined using a novel, feedback controlled imaging system in which a pressure cuff is inflated to occlude flow.
 Vessel transport function is tracked throughout the procedure by imaging lymphatic uptake of an intradermally injected near infrared (NIR) tracer.
 The cuff is then gradually deflated, while the restoration of flow is observed with an NIR imaging system.
 Both the rate of vessel emptying (ER) and Peff are determined, through automated image processing algorithms, as measures indicative of overall lymphatic pump function performance.

-- NSF CAREER Award, 2014
+- NSF Career Award, 2014

-- National Institutes of Health Pathway to Independence Foundation Young Investigator Award, 2008
+- NIH Pathway to Independence Award, 2008